Aiden-Peace300/FilmCritic/README.md

     [rating, note, navigate]
   );
 ```
-*Users can actively engage in discussions, contribute their opinions, and interact with the film community.
+*Users can actively engage and interact with the film community.
 The system records and displays these user-generated reviews and ratings, enhancing the film discovery experience.*

 4. Rated Films History: Users can view a detailed history of movies they've rated, including their reviews and ratings.
 This information is conveniently accessible from their user profile.